Last Updated on February 13, 2026

 Impact:

-It was made clear in the judgment that the argument on the statute which defeats fair use in the music creator is a valid one because once the music is incorporated into the cinematographic film, the owner of the films is free to make marketable the picture without the ultra license from the owners of further musical rights.
+It was made clear in the judgment that the argument on the statute that defeats fair use in the music creator is a valid one because once the music is incorporated into the cinematographic film, the owner of the film is free to market the picture without the ultra license from the owners of further musical rights.

-This specific case has been applied in practice by courts rather often within the scope of respect for copyright basic principles concerning profound musical works and especially their stowage in movies and television and other similar products.
+This specific case has been applied in practice by courts rather often within the scope of respect for copyright basic principles concerning profound musical works and especially their use in movies, television, and other similar products.

 Conclusion